 - View “North Creek and the Adirondack Railroad” – a scale model exhibit built by Dunham Studios (Railroads on Parade).

 - Learn about the Adirondack Railroad and how it impacted the region.

-- Discover Theodore Roosevelt’s ride to Presidency and how he affected American Life through his Presidency.
+- Discover Theodore Roosevelt’s ride to the Presidency and how he affected American Life through his Presidency.

 - Experience the History of Snow Trains and how it led to the skiing at Gore Mountain.